aembleton/content/file-monitor-design.rst

 Alternatives:

-Spring integration - the sftp monitor doesn't let you check to ensure the file isn't still be written to (stable).  of course you could do this yourself, but your design becomes messy.
+Spring integration - the sftp adapter doesn't let you check to ensure the file isn't still being written to (i.e. stable) - we deal with very large files!
+Of course you could do this yourself, but your design becomes messy.
 The integration layer should just do this in a self contained cohensive unit.

-<insert name> Service Bus - Most don't check file size so you could end up with half written file, and most are just too heavy weight for what we want.
+<insert name> Service Bus - Most don't check file size so we have the same problem as above, and most are just too heavy weight for what we want.